Ion Șiugariu

 Ion Șiugariu (June 6, 1914 – February 1, 1945) was a Romanian poet.

+Early life and education

 Born in Băița, Maramureș County, then part of Austria-Hungary, his parents were Ion Șugar, a miner, and his wife Floarea (née Griga).
 He was the first of six sons, and from age seven to ten was obliged to work in gold mining to help support the poor family.
 Following the union of Transylvania with Romania, he attended primary school in his native village and in Valea Borcutului, finishing in 1928.
 He then went to the normal school in Oradea from 1928 to 1932 and to the city's Emanuil Gojdu High School from 1932 to 1936.
 There, he was mentored by Octav Șuluțiu, who introduced him to the Familia circle.
-From 1937 to 1942, he attended the literature and philosophy faculty of Bucharest University, graduating with a thesis on the journalistic aspect of modern literature.
+From 1937 to 1942, he attended the literature and philosophy faculty of the University of Bucharest, graduating with a thesis on the journalistic aspect of modern literature.